faridyusof727/datagovmy-mcp/README.md

 - Written in Go for performance and portability
 - Easily extensible to support more DataGovMy datasets

+## Available Tools

+This MCP server currently exposes the following tools:

+- **births**: Number of people born daily in Malaysia, based on registrations with JPN from 1920 to the present.
+- **fuelprice**: Weekly retail prices of RON95 petrol, RON97 petrol, and diesel in Malaysia.
+- **population_malaysia**: Population at national level from 1970 to 2024, by sex, age group and ethnicity.
+- **population_state**: Population at state level from 1970 to 2024, by sex, age group and ethnicity.

+Want to add more tools?
+Contributions are welcome!
+Please open an issue or submit a pull request if you'd like to help extend the server with additional DataGovMy datasets or features.

 ## What is DataGovMy?

 [DataGovMy](https://github.com/datagovmy/data) is Malaysia's open data platform, providing datasets on demographics, economics, health, and more.
 This MCP server makes those datasets accessible to AI agents and developer tools.